catie-aq/blog-vaniila/_i18n/en/_posts/2023-02-24-Reconnaissance_faciale_en.md

 <b>Neural networks</b> are now at the core of many devices and equipment used for identifying individuals.
 The design and integration of these networks naturally depend on the intended application and <b>available hardware resources</b>, as well as other important parameters such as the <b>availability of datasets for training</b>.
 <br><br>
 Facial recognition is often approached as a <b>classification problem</b> where a neural network is used to determine the most likely class of a picture with individual's face.
 However, this approach can be problematic in some cases because:<br>
-it requires a substantial set of labeled data that can be tedious to build and update,
+it requires a substantial set of labeled data that can be tedious to build and update,<br>
 - it requires a fairly substantial <b>set of labeled data</b> potentially tedious to build and update<br>
 - the corresponding network must be <b>retrained</b> whenever new classes (i.e., new individuals to be identified) need to be added
 <br><br>